 Because some of the Learning Disability History is so difficult to think about or show, we have been experimenting with using shadows as a way of dealing with some of the most distressing aspects of institutional life.

-Hilary has also worked with us to make a film about the process of the project to date.
-We will add this to the page as soon as we can, we think it gives a good flavour of what we’ve been doing so far.
+Hilary has also worked with us to make a film about the process of the project to date and a trailer to promote the sharing performance in Eccles in November 2019.
+Scroll down to the video section on this page to watch these, we think they give a good flavour of what we’ve been doing so far.